rafaelcassau/b3-tools/README.md

 # b3-tools

-Tools I'm building in order to help my investments decisions
+Tools I'm building in order to help my investments decisions.

+Based in the REITs I've in my personal portifolio I ran a script that scrapy the last quotas price.
+Based in the prices list and the last yield in BRL and in the amount of money I'll invest it calculate which of the REITs will pay more money.

+## TODOs

+ - The best way to do this calculation is not based only in the last month but based at least in the average of the last 12 months.

 ## installation steps: